“How do I teach my child to read?”

-For example: You can use them to teach children the shapes of letters (see our post here for one example).
-They can be held under text in a book to help guide readers and keep their place.
+For example: You can use them to teach children the shapes of letters (click the link to learn how).
+They can be held under text in a book to help guide readers and keep their place or you can turn them into an easy DIY reading tool that highlights the words as they read.
 You can write letters on the end and swap them around to create words for your child to read, allowing them to practice letter swapping.

 In my classroom, we write simple three-letter words on one side.
 My students read the word, flip the stick over, and then turn the stick into an illustration of that word.
 Popsicle-stick cats, dogs, moms, suns, and pigs abound!

 You can always use playdough to teach children the shapes of letters, particularly letters that contain curves.
-(Again, you can see our post about how to do this here.)
 Children can use cutting toys or alphabet cookie cutters to create entire words.

 Other times, I write down a letter and ask a child to use the playdough to create something that begins with that letter.
 For children who are starting to read words, I’ll write down a word and ask the child to read the word, then make a playdough sculpture of that word.